heavior/burningman-map-functions/README.md

 ## Project Structure
 - `map.py`: Contains core logic and functions for calculating coordinates and rendering the map.
-This is the central script that defines the geographic and structural parameters of the Burning Man event.
+This is the center script that defines the geographic and structural parameters of the Burning Man event.
 - `kml_map.py`: Uses the functions from `map.py` to generate a KML file for viewing in Google Earth/Google My Maps/etc. It also packages the KML file into a KMZ archive, including any necessary icons, though I couldn't make icon work in Google My Maps
 - `svg_map.py`: Uses the functions from `map.py` to generate an vector file for printing or manufacturing.
-- BRCMapFusion360: a plugin that can generate a sketch for Autodesk Fusion 360 with a BRC map.
+- `BRCMapFusion360`: a plugin that generates a sketch for Autodesk Fusion 360 with a BRC map.
 Supports flipping the render and scaling based on the city circle diameter.
 Check hardcoded parameters inside

 ## Usage